caldwell/build-emacs/README.md

 that can actually execute binaries of that architecture.

-### XZ

-Recent Emacs pretests are being distributed in `.tar.xz` format.
-The "fetch-emacs-from-ftp" script will convert from `.xz` to `.tar.bz2` so that XZ doesn't need to be installed on every build machine.
-But you will need the "xz" program on the machines that runs "fetch-emacs-from-ftp".
-The easiest way to get it is through [homebrew](http://brew.sh/): "brew install xz"

 ### XCode Command Line Tools

 Building emacs requires that the XCode command line tools be installed so that